Resource Utilization & Efficiency

-For example, there may be times when it is deemed that for performance or availability gains, average utilization may need to decrease and the extra expense incurred is worth the value creation the resource provides.
+For compute resources, there may be times when it is deemed that for performance or availability gains, average utilization may need to decrease and the extra expense incurred is worth the value creation the resource provides.
 Or the opposite may be true and performance expectations can be lowered to improve cost.
 For these decisions to be made, resource utilization, efficiency and cost must be looked at together.

 The management of resource utilization and efficiency translates into identifying whether there is scope to reduce resource costs while maintaining the required performance and, if there is, making the changes required where it is economically worthwhile to do so.